ignaciogrigas/grupo_9_corEnergy/corEnergy.md

 ##### Reference sites:

-- [Mercado Libre](https://www.mercadolibre.com.ar/gz/cart) - We take the simplicity of the page.
+- [Mercado Libre](https://www.mercadolibre.com.ar/gz/cart) - The page is aesthetically simple, in its colours and shapes.
 It is visually clean and focuses the user's attention on the product, the price and the purchase button.

 ![Mercado_Libre](/img/Mercado_Libre.png)

-- [Adidas](https://www.adidas.com.ar/account-login) - From here we take the idea of showing to the user the bennefits and discounts of the site in the log in/sing up page.
+- [Adidas](https://www.adidas.com.ar/account-login) - Adidas shows the user the bennefits and discounts of the site in the log in/sing up page, which makes enrollment more appelling.

 ![Adidas](/img/Adiddas.png)

-- [Equus](https://www.equus.com.ar/16spcl0017n4-14-hoodie-golfo/p) - In this case we like the distribution of the different photos of the product, as well their variants.
-Also the "Customers who bought this item also bought" secction.
+- [Equus](https://www.equus.com.ar/16spcl0017n4-14-hoodie-golfo/p) - The product is properly showned by the various photos available online.
+Even more, it encourages the customer to keep on shopping with the "Customers who bought this item also bought" secction.

 ![Equus](/img/Equus.jpeg)

-- [Fitbuy](https://www.fitbuy.com.mx/) - We like the header of this site.
-Where the search bar is predominant, making it easier for the user to see it and search for what they want.
+- [Fitbuy](https://www.fitbuy.com.mx/) - The header of the website is accurately designed.
+The central navegation bar makes the product quest easier.

 ![Fitbuy](/img/Fitbuy.jpeg)

-- [Mezan](https://www.behance.net/gallery/103870735/Mezan-brand-design?tracking_source=search_projects_recommended%7Cmezan) - On this site, we mainly liked the design and the color combination.
+- [Mezan](https://www.behance.net/gallery/103870735/Mezan-brand-design?tracking_source=search_projects_recommended%7Cmezan) - This project stands out for its branding techniques and its collor pallette.Their logo connotes the idea of the brand and it is perfectly aimed in terms of clientele.

 ![Mezan](/img/Mezan.jpeg)